RedHatQE/cinch/docs/source/users.rst

 <https://github.com/RedHatQE/cinch/blob/master/cinch/playbooks/install-rhel7.yml>`_
 that will install a newer version of the necessary Python packaging tools to allow for installation on RHEL7.
-This playbook is intended for use on Jenkins masters and will install cinch into a virtualenv at **/var/lib/jenkins/opt/cinch**.
+This playbook is intended for use on Jenkins masters and will install cinch and linchpin into a virtualenv at **/var/lib/jenkins/opt/**.
 For convenience, an optional `Jenkins Job Builder template
 <https://github.com/RedHatQE/cinch/blob/master/jjb/install-rhel7.yaml>`_ is
 provided and will create a Jenkins job that will run the aforementioned